Chicago Marathon

-The Chicago Marathon is a marathon (long-distance foot race) held every October in Chicago, Illinois.
-It is one of the six World Marathon Majors.
+The Chicago Marathon is a road marathon held in October in Chicago, Illinois.
+It is one of the seven World Marathon Majors.
 Thus, it is also a World Athletics Label Road Race.
-The Chicago Marathon is the fourth-largest race by number of finishers worldwide.
+The Chicago Marathon is one of the largest races by number of finishers worldwide.
+The race was awarded the World Athletics Heritage Plaque in 2024, for "outstanding contribution to the history and development of road running."

 Annual Chicago marathons were held from 1905 to the 1920s, but the first race in the present series occurred on September 25, 1977, under the original name the Mayor Daley Marathon, which drew a field of 4,200 runners.
 The race has been held every year since, except in 1987 when only a half-marathon was run, and in 2020 as a result of the COVID-19 pandemic.
 It became among the fastest-growing modern-marathon road races in the world, due in part to its largely fast and flat course which facilitates the pursuit of personal records and world record performances.
+It generally begins and ends in Grant Park, and travels streets of the North Side, West Side and South Side, before returning to the Loop.
 The race has achieved its elite status among marathons by developing relationships with sponsors who provide prize money to lure elite runners who have produced American and world record performances.
-Since 2008, the race has been owned and organized by Bank of America, and is officially known as the Bank of America Chicago Marathon.
+Since 2008, the race has been sponsored and organized by Bank of America, and is officially known as the Bank of America Chicago Marathon.